Eliasis-Framework/Complements/README.md

 <p class="color">Hello world</p>
 ```

-Finally create the configuration file to be able to install your plugin from Composer.
+**Finally create the configuration file to be able to install your plugin from Composer**.

 	$ nano composer.json